 How Old You Must Be to Start Working in Ohio

 Federal child labor laws state that the minimum age to work is 14, although there are some exceptions.
-Also, child labor laws in each state may also indicate the minimum age to work and which permits juveniles need to do so.
+Also, child labor laws in each state may also indicate the minimum age to work.
+Each state will also designate which permits a juvenile needs to be able to work in that state.
 When there is a conflict between federal and state laws, the more restrictive law will apply.

 In Ohio specifically, minors must be at least 14 years of age to get a work permit, so there's no conflict between state and federal law here.
 Although young teens may work, there are several limitations to their employment options.

 For example, Ohio teens in the 14-15 age bracket may not work before 7 a.m. or after 7 p.m.
 Additionally, they may not work more than three hours on a school day or more than 18 hours in a school week.
 They're also prohibited from working during school hours unless their employment is related to a vocational training program.
 Overall, this means that young teens will not be able to give up school to work full-time.

 Even when school is not in session because of winter, spring or summer breaks, young teens don't have free range in the workplace.
 They still may not work before 7 a.m., but they can work after 9 p.m.
 They're also prohibited from working more than eight hours per day or more than 40 hours per week.